pumpncode/balatro-plus/README.md

 # Balatro+
 A Balatro mod that add new things to balatro

-# What This Mod Adds?
+# This Mod Adds
 - 13 New Jokers
 - 2 New Decks
 - 5 New Boss Blinds
+- 6 New Tags

 # How To Install
 - Install [Steamodded](https://github.com/Steamopollys/Steamodded)